 Lay a wooden skewer across the kite, from corner to corner, and tape in place.

 Flip your kite upside down and mark a hole – a quarter of the way down the fold – from the top of the kite.
 Cover the hole with tape to reinforce it.

 Use a hole punch or scissors to punch a hole where you have marked.
 Tie the hole with string – knot the string several times to make sure it won’t come loose in the wind.

 At this stage, your kite is ready to fly.
 But now’s also a fun time to decorate it!
 You can paint or decorate the top of your kite with pens, paints or stickers.
 For our kite, we are going to show you how to add a tail of tissue paper bows. paper bows.

 Cut some small strips of tissue paper in all different colours.
 Pinch and twist each one in the middle to make a series of paper bows.

 Take a length of string (we’ve just used cotton thread) and tie the bows to the string, one at a time, to make a string of bows.
 Punch a hole at the bottom of the kite and thread the bows to it.

 If you prefer, you can simplify this step by just cutting several long thin lengths of tissue paper, or grab some ribbons, and stick them to the bottom of the kite instead.

-Like the sound of making your own kite but don’t actually have many craft supplies to hand at home?
+If you’ve been inspired bur our how to make a kite project but don’t actually have many craft supplies to hand at home, we can help!
 Here are a few of kite making kits to try…

 5 of the best kite making kits